baskuit/pinyon/src/types/readme.md

     return *this;
 }
 ```
 Regrettably, this means that some unnecessary reductions may be performed.
-However, I feel that `mpq_class` is used in more theoretical or academic contexts, rather than in the performance critical context of a user created engine, where they will instead surely use `double` or `float` instead
+However, I feel that `mpq_class` is restricted to theoretical or academic contexts, rather than in the performance critical context of a user created engine, where they will instead surely use `double` or `float` as the underlying `Real` and `Probability` types.

 ### `ObservationType<T>`
 A wrapper for the observation type.
-Only the equality operator `==` is used here, to check whether a particular state transition has occurred before.
-Using this, we can track the development of a state accurately in the corresponding tree structure.
+Only the equality operator `==` is used on this, to check whether a particular state transition has occurred before.
+This is how the search functions match the development of a state accurately in the corresponding tree structure.

 ### `ActionType<T>`
 A wrapper for the action type, and the argument type of the `apply_actions` method.
-No operators are required for this type, not even equality `==` (actions are identified by their *index* in the `row_actions`, `col_actions` containers.
+No operators are required for this type, not even equality `==` (actions are identified by their *index* in the `row_actions`, `col_actions` containers.)

 ## Template Aliases